Adventure WV Orientation Experiences

 If you don’t find the answer to your question here or in the other documents, please feel free to get in touch with us.
 Email us at email@example.com or call us at 304-293-5221.

-- How many people are on each trip?
+- How many people are on each program?

-- When and where do I need to show up for my trip?
+- When and where do I need to show up for my program?

 - How do you recommend I get to and from Morgantown?
 Is there somewhere to stay if I arrive early?